- Public Works

 Figure 1 (right): 2020 and 2035 Greenhouse Gas Reduction Targets

 As part of the 2018 CAP, each year the City releases a Climate Action Plan Annual Report to provide an update on implementation efforts taken.
-Additionally, the City releases an Annual Report Appendix for a more detailed breakdown of actions take
+Additionally, the City releases an Annual Report Appendix for a more detailed breakdown of actions taken and status.

 Climate Action Plan Documents